seclution/frappe_app_template/README.md

    ./setup.sh
    cd ..
    ```
-   The script copies the available GitHub workflows and the `requirements.txt` file to your repository root and creates three configuration files with commented examples:
+   The script copies the available GitHub workflows, the `requirements.txt` file and the entire `scripts/` directory to your repository root.
+It also creates three configuration files with commented examples:
    - `custom_vendors.json`
    - `templates.txt`
    - `codex.json`
+   - `scripts/sync_templates.sh`
 4. **Edit the configuration** files if needed:
    - `templates.txt` lists additional template repositories.
    - `custom_vendors.json` can reference vendor apps directly.